-- A. As of December 31, 2022, the Company's authorized capital was \$2,500,000, consisting of 250 million shares of ordinary stock (including 15 million shares reserved for employee stock options), and the paid-in capital was \$1,490,550, consisting of 149,055,000 shares of ordinary shares issued (including 22 million shares to be issued through the private placement) with a par value of \$10 (in dollars) per share.
-All proceeds from shares issued have been collected. - B. To increase working capital and meet the capital needs for the Company's long-term development, the stockholders at their special stockholders' meeting on September 17, 2021 adopted a resolution to raise additional cash through private placement.
+A. As of December 31, 2022, the Company's authorized capital was \$2,500,000, consisting of 250 million shares of ordinary stock (including 15 million shares reserved for employee stock options), and the paid-in capital was \$1,490,550, consisting of 149,055,000 shares of ordinary stock issued (including 22 million shares of private placement stock) with a par value of \$10 (in dollars) per share.
+All proceeds from shares issued have been collected.

+- B. To increase working capital and meet the capital needs for the Company's long-term development, the stockholders at their special stockholders' meeting on September 17, 2021 adopted a resolution to raise additional cash through private placement.
 The maximum number of shares to be issued through the private placement is 38,116,500 shares.
 The private placement will be raised twice within one year starting from the date that the special stockholders' meeting adopted the resolution.
 The Board of Directors resolved to raise \$516,780 by issuing 22,000,000 shares of ordinary shares through private placement at an estimated subscription price of \$23.49 (in dollars) per share on September 23, 2021.
-As of November 1, 2021, the private placement had been registered.

-C. Movements in the number of the Company's ordinary shares outstanding (unit: share) are as follows:
+The private placement had been registered on November 1, 2021. - C. For the years ended December 31, 2022 and 2021, movements in the number of the ordinary shares outstanding are as follows: